ditdotdev/dit-server/DEVELOPING.md

 ```

 This will build the server and client, run style checks, as well as unit tests and integration tests.
 It will
-then package the server into the titan docker image.
+then package the server into the datadatdat docker image.
 If you run into lint or style errors, you can run
 `./gradlew ktlintFormat` to automatically format the code.